Nets vs. Pistons Player Props Betting Odds

-Mikal Bridges and Cade Cunningham are among the players with prop bets on the table when the Brooklyn Nets and the Detroit Pistons play at Barclays Center on Saturday (opening tip at 7:30 PM ET).
+Player prop bet odds for Mikal Bridges, Cade Cunningham and others are available when the Brooklyn Nets visit the Detroit Pistons at Little Caesars Arena on Tuesday at 7:00 PM ET.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!